 “Cowboy’s flowers,” I told myself.

-I didn’t even care when in spite of my mother’s warning, wearing them outside delivered me a swift reply:
+I didn’t even care when despite my mother’s warning, wearing them outside delivered me a swift reply:

 “Those are girls’ pants!”